 Admission Criteria Include:

-- Undergraduate degree or minor in business preferred*
+- International business degree or significant coursework in international business preferred but not required

 - Competitive GMAT or GRE score**